-An investment in Cresset-Diversified QOZ Fund II, LP (the “Fund”) will involve a high degree of risk and is suitable only for investors that have no immediate need for liquidity of the amount invested and can withstand a loss of their entire investment in the Fund.
+An investment in Cresset-Diversified QOZ Fund III, LP (the “Fund”) will involve a high degree of risk and is suitable only for investors that have no immediate need for liquidity of the amount invested and can withstand a loss of their entire investment in the Fund.
 When analyzing an investment in the Fund, prospective investors should consider, without limitation, the following risks, and should also carefully review the more thorough discussion of risk factors and potential conflicts of interest contained within the Fund Documents (defined below).

 No Assurance of Investment Return; Possible Loss of Entire Investment

 Cresset cannot provide any assurance that it will be able to choose, make and realize investments in any particular asset or portfolio of assets.
 Similarly, there can be no assurance that the Fund overall will be able to generate returns for its investors or that the returns will be commensurate with the risks of investing in the types of assets the Fund will be targeting.
 There can be no assurance that any investor will receive any distribution from the Fund.
 Accordingly, an investment in the Fund should only be considered by persons who can afford a loss of their entire investment.
 Prospective investors are cautioned that past performance of investment entities associated with Cresset or its affiliates is not necessarily indicative of future results and provides no assurance of future success.

 Returns May Not Be Equivalent to Those of Prior Funds